 The cost of floating timber floors depends on the type and grade of wooden boards used.
 Typical prices range from $40-$100 per square metre, making them comparable to structural timber flooring.
 However, floating timber floors are easy to install, and you can save on professional installation costs.
 They are far more expensive than timber look tiles though.

-Laminated faux ‘timber-look’ floors are a modern alternative to traditional timber floors.
+Laminated faux ‘timber-look’ floors, like our hybrid flooring range, are a modern alternative to traditional timber floors.
 These make use of a layer of particle board which is specially treated with a faux timber look finish.
 This type of flooring is commonly referred to as laminate flooring.

 And, laminated floors are actually cheaper than both structural and floating timber floors.
 They will cost you upwards of $25 per square metre.
 They are comparable to most timber look tiles on the market.
 But, you can find timber look tiles in Perth much cheaper than laminate floors, like those we offer here at Ross’s Discount Home Centre.